-Many members are asking about offering their services voluntarily during this time of crisis.
+Many members have asked about offering their services voluntarily during this time of crisis.
 Deciding whether to volunteer and who to volunteer for will depend on your individual personal and professional circumstances.
 However, there are ethical considerations for both your safety and that of the people you volunteer to support.

 If the service you're offering is considered to be counselling or using counselling skills, you'll still be working in accordance with the Ethical Framework.